andyduke/filesystem_picker/package/README.md

 * **permissionText** - specifies the text of the message that there is no permission to access the storage, by default: "Access to the storage was not granted.";
 * **title** - specifies the text of the dialog title;
 * **folderIconColor** - specifies the folder icon color;
 * **allowedExtensions** - specifies a list of file extensions that will be displayed for selection, if empty - files with any extension are displayed.
-Example: `['.jpg', '.jpeg']`.
+Example: `['.jpg', '.jpeg']`;
+* **fileTileSelectMode** - specifies the mode for selecting the file item (checkmark on the right or whole tile), by default: checkmark.

 ### Android permissions